erikpaasonen/msm/README.markdown

 ## Running Multiple Servers

-MSM is designed to run multiple Minecraft servers simultaneously on a single machine.
+MSM is designed to run multiple Minecraft server instances simultaneously on a single host.
 Each MSM "server" is an independent Minecraft instance with its own world, port, and configuration.

 ### How It Works